 Limited Clients.
 Proven Results.

-By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Lodi domestic violence charge.
+By limiting the number of clients we serve, the Domestic Violence Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Lodi domestic violence charge.
 Domestic Violence Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Lodi, Ohio.

 Ohio law defines Domestic Violence as: